Skip to content

 The Child Tax Credit is one of the critical supports for working families that can and should be made permanent by the passage of the American Families Plan.
 Other transformative investments included in the plan would help defray the costs of child care and offer families more child care options, two issues families continue to grapple with.
 Two out of three working parents (63%) and nearly all low-income parents (95%) report having a hard time.

-“Clarissa is well-positioned for this critical role within our organization, bringing more than a decade of knowledge, tangible experience and demonstrated effectiveness in leading DEIB strategy,” says Michael Hoffman, Chief Operating Officer at Start Early.
+“Clarissa is well-positioned for this critical role within our organization, bringing more than a decade of knowledge, tangible experience and demonstrated effectiveness in leading DIB strategy,” says Michael Hoffman, Chief Operating Officer at Start Early.

 “I’m excited to build on this strong foundation by leveraging my experience in collaboration with our staff, Board members, families and external partners to continue to elevate Start Early as a national leader in centering parent and community voice,” Clarissa shares.
-“I believe DEIB will continue to be at the forefront of organizational transformation and societal change, particularly during this pivotal time.”
+“I believe DIB will continue to be at the forefront of organizational transformation and societal change, particularly during this pivotal time.”

 Learn more about Clarissa’s professional journey in her leadership bio.
 You can also follow her on LinkedIn.